maticnetwork/bor/.github/pull_request_template.md

 - [ ] I have added tests to CI
 - [ ] I have tested this code manually on local environment
 - [ ] I have tested this code manually on remote devnet using express-cli
+- [ ] I have tested this code manually on mumbai
-- [ ] I have created new e2e into matic-cli
+- [ ] I have created new e2e tests into express-cli

 ### Manual tests